 Likewise, the data should be used to generate tangible results, with a methodology being put in pace to help link data sources with those results.
 This idea leads back to the rejection of ‘canned reporting’; the bane of managers around the world who produce the same reports on a monthly basis, with no real questioning or analysis taking place on them.

 This flexible and autonomous approach to data allows managers to pursue a more scientific approach to decision making; rather than making decisions and then looking for the data to support them.
 As decision making frameworks change, greater quantities of data can be analysed, as well as different types.
-The data

 Specialised analytics technologies allow IT teams not only to gather and interpret this data, but to draw predictive insights on everything from sales, to finance, or supply chains.
 Moving forward, this development of predictive analytics will continue to change the way businesses view data; simply capturing historical updates will no longer provide a competitive edge.